rasbt/siteinterlock/docs/sources/user_guide.md

 provide two input files, the {add a line break here so that the file name isn't split in the middle of a word}
-`1com_nolig_proflexdataset` file and the `decomp_list` file, which were both created via the hydrogen-dilution analysis.
+`1com_nolig_proflexdataset` file and the `decomp_list` file, which were both created via the hydrogen-bond dilution analysis.
 To run HETHER, we execute the following command: